PhoenixTales/wiki.gothicarchive.org/items.md

 ## Silver Amulet

+## Sprinting Horse
+- potion that enables temporary very fast sprint
+- in alpha 0.64b the effect appears to be permanent, but it's probably unintentional

 ## Sruup
 - appears in _Sleeper's Ban_, is referred in alpha game builds as `PSI` or `drug`
 - addictive potion neccessary for survival under barrier (`I need a psi vial urgently`, `sruup addicts`)